carpentries/docs.carpentries.org/source/index.rst

 What would you like to do today?
 -----------------------------------

 Select one of the options or read below for more information.
+We can decide what we want these 4 buttons to do.

 .. panels::